Australia seeks probe into coronavirus spread, France and UK say now not the time

-Australia sought support for an international probe into the origins of the coronavirus pandemic in calls with U.S. President Donald Trump and major powers, but France and Britain said now was the time to fight the virus and not apportion blame.
+Australia sought support for an international inquiry into the origins of the coronavirus pandemic in calls with U.S. President Donald Trump and major powers, but France and Britain said now was the time to fight the virus, not to apportion blame.
 Australia's push for an independent review of the origins and spread of the pandemic, including the response of the World Health Organization (WHO), has drawn sharp criticism from China, which has accused Australian lawmakers of taking instructions from the United States.

-Morrison said on Twitter he had "a very constructive discussion" with Trump on the two nation's responses to COVID-19 and the need to get economies up and running.
+Australian Prime Minister Scott Morrison said on Twitter he had "a very constructive discussion" with Trump on the two nations' responses to COVID-19 and the need to get economies up and running.
 "We also talked about the WHO & working together to improve the transparency & effectiveness of the international responses to pandemics," he tweeted.

 The White House has been fiercely critical of China and the WHO, and has withdrawn U.S. funding from the U.N. agency.
-Morrison also spoke to German Chancellor Angela Merkel and Macron by phone about the role of the WHO, his office said.
+Morrison also spoke to German Chancellor Angela Merkel and French President Emmanuel Macron by phone about the role of the WHO, his office said.

-WHO director-general Tedros Adhanom Ghebreyesus has repeatedly said that the U.N. agency will evaluate its handling of the pandemic after it ends and draw the appropriate lessons, as it does after all emergencies.
+WHO director-general Tedros Adhanom Ghebreyesus has repeatedly said that it will evaluate its handling of the pandemic after it ends and draw the appropriate lessons, as it does after all emergencies.
 Macron told Morrison now was not the time for an investigation, a French official said.

 "He says he agrees that there have been some issues at the start, but that the urgency is for cohesion, that it is no time to talk about this, while reaffirming the need for transparency for all players, not only the WHO," an Elysee official told Reuters.
 A spokesman for Prime Minister Boris Johnson said there would be a time when Britain will have to look at the lessons to be learned from the crisis, but for now ministers were focused on fighting the pandemic.